Brink-Software/AksWorkshop/labs/lab2-exploring-k8s-api/LAB.md

 Then navigate to the namespaces tab uncer `Kubernetes resources`, and create, update and delete the dev namespace again.
 ![Navigate to namespaces](./images/navigate_namespaces_in_portal.png)

-While your in the portal take the time to explore the other tabs under the kubernetes resources section.
-We will be discussing almost all of these resources in this workshop
+While you are in the portal take the time to explore the other tabs beneath the kubernetes resources section.
+We will be discussing almost all of these resources in this workshop.

 ## 4. Explore the apiserver using C# and .Net Core
 Kubernetes also has [client libraries](https://kubernetes.io/docs/reference/using-api/client-libraries/) that allow you to manages your cluster from code.
 In this exercise we will use the [.Net library](https://github.com/kubernetes-client/csharp) to explore the api.